fbpx

 In 2018, Environmental Justice Australia lawyers wrote to the project proponents and the Victorian Planning Minister and calling for an Environmental Effects Statement to be undertaken.
 This was successful and the EES was subsequently prepared.

-Submissions opposing the project also include submissions from federal MP Greg Hunt, several shire councils ( Mornington, Bass Coast and Cardinia), recreational fishing peak bodies, tourism operators, local business owners, environment and climate groups.
-All submissions can be found here.
+Submissions opposing the project also include submissions from federal MP Greg Hunt, several shire councils (Mornington, Bass Coast and Cardinia), recreational fishing peak bodies, tourism operators, local business owners, environment and climate groups.

-Together with a team of barristers, EJA lawyers made submissions, cross-examined AGL and APA’s experts, and led evidence to make the case that the project is not environmentally acceptable.
+Together with a team of barristers, we made submissions, cross-examined AGL and APA’s experts, and led evidence to make the case that the project was environmentally unacceptable.

 At the end of the public hearings, the Inquiry and Advisory Committee produced a written report for the Victorian Planning Minister, Richard Wynne with its conclusions about the acceptability of the environment effects of the project.

-On receiving the report, the Minister then made an assessment on whether the environmental effects of the project were acceptable.
+On receiving the report, the Minister then made an assessment of the project's environmental effects.

 In March 2021, the Minister for Planning rejected AGL’s proposed Crib Point gas terminal, saying it would result in “unacceptable environmental effects” to the internationally significant Westernport Bay.